-The Company received \$33 million of its income tax receivable by the end of the second quarter of the current fiscal year.
-The Company anticipates that the remaining balance, which is included in Accounts receivable on the accompanying Condensed Consolidated Balance Sheets, will be received by the end of the fourth quarter of fiscal 2022.
+The Company received \$33 million of its income tax receivable in the second quarter of the current fiscal year.
+The Company anticipates that the remaining balance, which is included in Accounts receivable in the accompanying Condensed Consolidated Balance Sheets, will be received by the end of the fourth quarter of fiscal 2022.